Introduction to high dimensional knots: High dimensional knots and links exist

+Yes.
+It is true.
 Roughly speaking, when we say that they are not the same, it means the following.
-In $\R^3$ it is impossible to manipulate the trefoil knot to the trivial knot if it is never touching itself during the process, where we prohibit the following procedure.
+In $\R^3$ it is impossible to manipulate the trefoil knot to the trivial knot if it is never touching itself.